 A basic rule to remember when it comes to dresses is that it’s

 impossible very hard to find the perfect dress when you’re looking for it, especially under a time crunch.
-A better approach is to first weed out the dresses taking up space in your closet that you would never reach for and give them a new home.
+A better approach is first to weed out the dresses taking up space in your closet that you would never reach for, and give them a new home.

-B.Styled’s Criteria for Dress Buying ( Even if You Don’t Have an Event – yet):
+B.Styled’s Criteria for Dress Buying (even if you don’t have an event — yet):

-- Impact: It jumps out at you at the store or on the website.
+Impact: It jumps out at you at the store or on the website.
 Just like a piece of art, you’ll know it when you see it, and when you have that visceral reaction, get the credit card out.
 Trust me, you’ll thank me.

 Fit and Flattery: The dress fits and flatters your figure today.
 And by today, I mean, now.
 Not your figure from last year, or the one you plan to have next year.
 Focus on the current, fabulous YOU and highlighting all your best assets.